-Police refer themselves to watchdog over contact with Nicola Bulley – latest
+Police ‘sexist’ for revealing Nicola Bulley’s alcohol issues – latest

 Ex-detective says police have ‘destroyed’ Nicola Bulley’s reputation

+“Would we have had police officers saying, if it was Nicholas, ‘he’s unfortunately tied down with alcohol because he been suffering with erectile dysfunction for the last few weeks’, I think not.

+“No, it’s a dreadful error to put this in the public domain for absolutely nothing and I’m afraid I think it’s as sexist as it comes,” she told BBC 4’s Today programme.

-Lancashire Police have referred themselves to a watchdog over the contact the force had with missing mother Nicola Bulley seventeen days before she disappeared.
+It comes as Lancashire Police have referred themselves to a watchdog over the contact the force had with missing mother seventeen days before she disappeared.

 In a statement, the Independent Office for Police Conduct (IOPC) said: “This afternoon we received a referral from Lancashire Constabulary regarding contact the force had with Nicola Bulley on 10 January, prior to her disappearance.